 The grant also includes funding for pilot projects to test various interventions for other environmental health risks.

-Along with Molly and Megan, the ASP3IRE team includes Allison Myers, director of the OSU Center for Health Innovation; Megan MacDonald, associate professor of kinesiology; Veronica Irvin, associate professor of health promotion and health behavior; and Perry Hystad, associate professor of environmental and occupational health.
+Along with Molly and Megan, the ASP3IRE team includes Allison Myers, director of the OSU Center for Health Innovation; Megan MacDonald, professor of kinesiology; Veronica Irvin, associate professor of health promotion and health behavior; and Perry Hystad, associate professor of environmental and occupational health.

 Partnering to support parents